huyng/datapad/docs/source/index.rst

 Datapad is a Python library for processing sequence and stream data using a `Fluent style API <https://en.wikipedia.org/wiki/Fluent_interface>`_.
 Data scientists and researchers use it as a lightweight toolset to efficiently explore datasets and to massage data for modeling tasks.

-It can be viewed as a combination of syntatic sugar for Python's `itertools <https://docs.python.org/3.8/library/itertools.html>`_ module and supercharged tools for working with :ref:`structured-sequences`.
+It can be viewed as a combination of syntatic sugar for Python's `itertools <https://docs.python.org/3.8/library/itertools.html>`_ module and supercharged tooling for working with :ref:`structured-sequences`.

 Datapad optimizes for developer happiness by providing an intuitive, consistent, and minimal API to manipulate a wide variety of data.